scottgriv/scottgriv/PRG.md

 - To include private repos (if configured to ignore private repos in the script) or an external project outside of GitHub, add them to the `categories/project_tier_table_private.md` table manually following the structure of the table.

 > [!CAUTION]
-> Lines 7-10 are mapped in the `scripts/project_tier_table.py` script to the PRG system.
+> Lines 15-18 above are mapped in the `scripts/project_tier_table_generator.py` script for the PRG system.
 Do not move or change these lines without adjusting the script to account for this change.

 ## Visit the PRG Repository